Birmingham Motorcycle Accident Attorney

 When a motorcyclist is in a crash, the injuries are generally more severe than those that happen in a regular passenger vehicle car crash.
 Due to the exposure of the motorcyclist’s body to the road, stationary objects, and other vehicles, a crash can easily result in serious road rash, broken bones, brain damage, and death.
 Understanding Alabama motorcycle laws can help you protect your rights as a motorcyclist on the roadway.
-If you or a loved one have suffered an injury as a result of being involved in a motorcycle accident, contact our experienced Birmingham motorcycle accident lawyers for a free initial legal consultation.
+Our team will fight for monetary and emotional compensation while your family focuses on healing from these injuries.

-Common Causes of Motorcycle Accidents
+Common Causes of Motorcycle Accidents in Birmingham

-Typical Motorcycle Accident Injuries
+Typical Birmingham Motorcycle Accident Injuries

 In Alabama, the use of a safety helmet is mandatory for motorcyclists on the road.
 The helmets must meet certain specifications, laid out in Alabama Code Section 32-12-41.
 The law does not require motorcyclists to undergo periodic safety inspections, use turn signals, wear eye protection, or use a headlight during daytime.
-The defendant would not be able to use any of these inactions against a cyclist in court to prove fault in an accident.
+The defendant would not be able to use any of these inactions against a cyclist in court to prove fault in an motorcycle accident.

 Although the law makes wearing a safety helmet mandatory, the lack of wearing a helmet is not automatically grounds for a negligent driver to use against a motorcyclist.
-While the defendant may use it to show that injuries wouldn’t have been as severe with a helmet, it does not negate the fact that the cyclist still would have sustained injury.
+While the defendant may use it to show that injuries wouldn’t have been as severe with a helmet, it does not negate the fact that the motorcyclist still would have sustained injury.
 If the victim wasn’t wearing a helmet during your accident, a skilled Birmingham motorcycle accident attorney may be necessary prove the victim’s injuries would have been serious regardless.